Hemisphere pictorial sculpture

 First to demonstrate:

-My understandings of these applications are limited.
-And I certainly don't profess to understand the full dimensions of this complex linguistic structure...
+My understandings of these complex applications are limited.
+And I certainly don't profess to understand the full dimensions of this historic linguistic structure...
 As it would be, I only learned about this incredibly interesting aspect of Indigenous linguistics during a college course on the History of Native American Religions - but apart from my formal language studies.

 From what little I had the opportunity to learn in class, and through some articles that I sought out online, this is what more I can share: